---Do not come to class under the influence of drugs or alcohol.
-It is an impediment to your learning, as well as the learning atmosphere and safety of the class.

---If you need to drop this course for any reason, you are responsible for doing so yourself.
+- -- Enjoy the class and do your best.
+Learning is fun, and challenging - --Do not come to class under the influence of drugs or alcohol.
+It is an impediment to your learning, as well as the learning atmosphere and safety of the class. - --If you need to drop this course for any reason, you are responsible for doing so yourself.
 If you stop attending class and don't drop it, you will receive a grade of "F" at the end of the semester, which can mess up your financial aid, as well as your GPA.
-The last day to drop this course with a grade of "W" is October 29, 2021.
+The last day to drop this course with a grade of "W" is October 29, 2021. - . --In the event of a physical emergency, KTIS staff will direct us.
+When in doubt, exit to the parking lot, and await further instruction as a group.